 In the late afternoon, you reach the beautiful Aregash Lodge.
 Far from the village, it lies undisturbed in the green countryside, surrounded by coffee plants, forests, and wilderness.
 An ideal place to relax and to let fade away your day.

 Day 4 – Yirga Alem and the surroundings

 Another day coffee tours around Yirgalem and Yirgachefe.
 We will see the coffee plantation and seedlings.

 Day 5 – Yirga Alem Addis

 In the morning visits the bustling fish market.
 Then start the return trip to the capital Addis Ababa.
 For lunch, you have a short break in the small town of Debre Zeit.
-The city is situated around several small crater lakes and a popular day trip destination for city dwellers from Addis Ababa.
-In the late afternoon you reach Addis Ababa.
+The city is situated around several small crater lakes and is a popular day-trip destination for city dwellers from Addis Ababa.
+In the late afternoon, you reach Addis Ababa.
 Of course, you have the possibility of going to a few markets to buy souvenirs, to take a rest or to have more visits to Addis.
-In the evening invitation to a farewell dinner with presentation of traditional dances and music and it will be end of the trip.
+In the evening invitation to a farewell dinner with a presentation of traditional dances and music and it will be the end of the trip.